rayct/zet/docs/1041/README.md

+# AI Safety Notes

-# Start of WW3 due to the Advance in AI and Quantum Computing.
+## Start of WW3 due to the Advance in AI and Quantum Computing.

 # "You Simply can not Control a Hungry Lion/Tiger should it escape their Shackles."